Master of Science in Nursing

 - The applicant first applies to the Graduate College as a MSN Major.
 See admission requirements below.

-- Once accepted into the MSN program, an application to the specialization is submitted to the Nursing Department.
+- Once accepted into the MSN program, an application to the specialization is submitted to the School of Nursing.
 See Nurse Educator specialization admission criteria below.

 Students may take up to 9 credit hours of course work towards their specialization before full admission to the specialization.
 Students may take: